Skip to content

 Another Protocol?

 Before going further I want to address an inevitable thought: “why are you making another protocol!?
-We’ve already got ActivityPub, AtProto, Nostr, RDF, IPNS, etc. etc.”
+We’ve already got ActivityPub, AtProto, Nostr, RDF, IPFS, etc. etc.”

 The first reason is that we have priorities for Weird, specifically being local-first and supporting seamless data migration, that are different than most other protocols.
 Our goal above all else is to make an excellent product, not a protocol.
 The Leaf Protocol will grow fundamentally out of what Weird needs, not the other way around.